Stephen Strasburg's brilliance can't save Nats from their October issues

 "But that was Game 1.
 Obviously would have rather won that game, but it's never easy."

 Easy, of course, is all relative.
 For the Nationals, October has proven decidedly difficult.
-Before this year, they'd been to the playoffs three times since moving to D.C. in 2005.
+Before this year, they had been to the playoffs three times since moving to D.C. in 2005.
 All three times -- in 2012, 2014 and 2016 -- they've been the higher seed, and all three times they've been bounced in the NLDS.
 Given that, and given what happened Friday, it's hard not to think they're headed a fourth fall failure.

 Then again, it's worth noting that last year against the Dodgers, Washington dropped the opener at home -- in a game started by Scherzer -- only to rebound and win the next two.
-And that was with zero contribution from Strasburg, who missed the 2016 playoffs after suffering a torn pronator tendon down the stretch.
+And that was with zero contributions from Strasburg, who missed the 2016 playoffs after suffering a torn pronator tendon down the stretch.
 In other words, just because Strasburg's best wasn't good enough in Game 1, that doesn't mean the Nats' best isn't yet to come.

 "Obviously it didn't go the way we wanted tonight," Zimmerman said.
 "But we'll bounce back tomorrow."